November 21, 2021 | 14:00

 Quote of the Day

 Today’s quote is from Mike Kuketz’s Fediverse1: Those in control of data are also in control of society.
 Digitisation must take this into account and understand data protection as social value.
 Data protection and digitalisation are not incompatible though many people believe this.
 In my daily practice, I encounter people who try to play data protection and digitisation off against each other.
+This eristic dialectic2 is something you can only avoid and quickly put an end to.
+It is a false dilemma3 mostly used in the absence of expert knowledge and arguments.
 Read more

 February 19, 2021 | 14:01